 Conventional Treatment for Cystic Fibrosis

 Treatment aims to relieve the symptoms and reduce any complications that may occur as a result of this disease.
-Moreover, doctors look to prevent and treat intestinal blockages and infections, as well as loosen and remove mucus from the lungs.
+Moreover, doctors look to prevent and treat intestinal blockages and infections and loosen and remove mucus from the lungs.
 Good nutrition is a vital part of the treatment plan.

 Medical professionals might recommend a long-term program that could improve lung function and overall well-being.
-Pulmonary rehabilitation is typically done on an outpatient basis and might include physical exercise, counseling and support, breathing techniques to loosen mucus, nutritional counseling, and education about your condition.
+Pulmonary rehabilitation is typically done on an outpatient basis and might include physical exercise, counseling and support, breathing techniques to loosen mucus, nutritional counseling, and education about the condition.

-Surgical and other procedures
+Surgical and Other Procedures

-- Nasal polyp removal: This refers to surgery to remove nasal polyps that obstruct breathing
+Nasal polyp removal: This refers to surgery to remove nasal polyps that obstruct breathing

 Studies on Cannabis and Cystic Fibrosis